Characters: Glee New Directions Original Members

 - Limited Wardrobe: Played with, although he rarely wears the same thing twice Artie almost always wears a button-up shirt, sweater or sweater vest and converse sneakers or tap shoes.
 Aside from various costumes for glee club I can't think of any time he's worn anything different.

-- Nerds Are Sexy: Becky definitely thinks so.
+- Nerds Are Sexy: Becky definitely thinks so, and isn't shy about it.
 And if the amount of girlfriends he's had is to go by, it seems she isn't the only one.

 - Nice Shoes: As mentioned under Limited Wardrobe Artie has a serious thing for Converse sneakers, despite not being able to walk the show somehow still manages to focus on them.

-- Odd Friendship: Let's just cut to the chase, Artie and everyone.
+- Odd Friendship: Let's just cut to the chase, him and everyone.
 He's like the Wolverine of Glee in that all of his friendships are a little odd.

 - Only Sane Man: Among the members of the Glee club, he is often the most down to earth and by far the least dramatic.
 This, combined with his often subtly sarcastic dialogue, makes him the most fitting candidate among the group for the title.